blujedis/komo/README.md

 This feature can be disabled by setting <code>options.castHandler</code> to false or null.

-You can also pass your own synchronous function that casts the value and simply returns it.
+You can also pass your own function that casts the value and simply returns it.

 Although your model will likely be converted to a string using <code>JSON.stringify</code> before posting to your server, casting the model value only allows you to do checks against the model state as you'd expect.